StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 * `update-permissions`
 * `upload-stackpacks`

-Permissions assigned to the predefined Power User role (`stackstate-power-user`) are listed below, these were retrieved using the `sts` CLI.
+See below for a list of the permissions assigned to the predefined Power User role (`stackstate-power-user`), these were retrieved using the `sts` CLI.
 For details of the different permissions and how to manage them using the `sts` CLI, see [RBAC permissions](/configure/security/rbac/rbac_permissions.md).

 ```text
 ❯ ./sts rbac describe-permissions --subject stackstate-power-user